Fonsecanichs/HBM-Literature/docs/01-HBM.md

 ## Pedestrian

+- Shi, 2020[@Shi2020]: Evaluation of injury thresholds for predicting severe head injuries in vulnerable road users resulting from ground impact via detailed accident reconstructions

-- @Decker2019: Evaluation of finite element human body models for use in a standardized protocol for pedestrian safety assessment
+- Decker, 2019[@Decker2019]: Evaluation of finite element human body models for use in a standardized protocol for pedestrian safety assessment

 ## Vulnerable population